post page image

 What is AI?

 Artificial intelligence (AI) is a type of technology that simulates human intelligence processes by machines and has the ability to perceive, reason, discover meaning, generalize, draw lessons from past experience, and solve problems.
-AI technologies commonly used in healthcare include machine learning, natural language processing, and computer vision.
+AI technologies are commonly used in healthcare, including areas such as critical care, feature machine learning, natural language processing, and computer vision.

 If you’re curious about AI and its potential in the medical field, be sure to check out our blog for more articles to get a broader understanding of how AI is transforming the healthcare industry.